Russia's red-hot car market stalls

 Auto executives, resolutely bullish that Russia’s rising middle class will support sales long-term, do not predict another crisis, but are worried about an extended contraction.

-“We are certainly concerned in the short term,” said Ted Cannis, chief executive of Ford Sollers, a joint venture between Ford and Russian carmaker Sollers, who sees the fall as a short-term trend.
-“It’s not a crisis, but it’s certainly not going in the right direction.”
+”We are certainly concerned in the short term,“ said Ted Cannis, chief executive of Ford Sollers, a joint venture between Ford (F.N) and Russian carmaker Sollers (SVAV.MM), who sees the fall as a short-term trend. ”It’s not a crisis, but it’s certainly not going in the right direction.

 The stakes are high for automakers, which are investing billions into Russia and striking alliances with local players.

-The models that have seen sales falls this year are compact cars such as Ford’s Focus, GM’s Chevrolet Cruze and Renault’s Logan.
-In contrast, sport-utility vehicles and premium models such as BMWs and Daimler’s Mercedes-Benz have seen sales hold up.
+The models that have seen sales falls this year are compact cars such as Ford’s Focus, GM’s Chevrolet Cruze and Renault’s (RENA.PA) Logan.
+In contrast, sport-utility vehicles and premium models such as BMWs (BMWG.DE) and Daimler’s (DAIGn.DE) Mercedes-Benz have seen sales hold up.

 “What we see is not total depression, there is significant interest to the market,” said Oleg Lobanov, acting CEO of Avtovaz, which is betting on new models for the firm’s success.
 “If this continues the competitive advantage is to those who can react fastest, in a more proactive way.”